YuToutCourt/UHC_Commando/README.md

 ## Introduction
-Prepare for the battle of a life !\
+Prepare for the battle of your life !\
 Build your own team by killing players !
 Control your team and be the unique team in the game !\
 This mission can only be accomplished by **COMMANDO**